 "My time at the National Critics Institute has without doubt been the most transformative, inspirational, and empowering writing intensive I have ever been fortunate enough to attend.
 I'm not sure anything like it really exists.
 To be isolated from the grind of normal life in a cultural oasis with fifteen other brilliant, diverse, and seriously opinionated arts journalists, and to be able to focus solely on writing, is a gift every critic wishes to receive."

 Our program includes writing workshops in the crafts of reviewing theater, film, performance and food; workshops in storytelling and analysis; workshops in writing more exciting profiles in the field of arts and entertainment; insights into the critical process with a world-class faculty composed of America's leading arts critics; explorations of the relationship of critics with social media; study of best practices when it comes blogging and other online sites; off-site trips, and many opportunities to network with other critics and other creative professionals.
 We watch shows together, head to the Berkshires together, review restaurants together, and grow together.

 The workshop makes unique use of the creative professionals working in and around the O'Neill Center to help writers gain insights into the specialist areas of the arts, and to understand arts journalism from all sides.

 As detailed in a profile piece in American Theater Magazine, the range of this historic and prestigious program have expanded to better reflect the needs of the changed profession.
 This is now the only such major program in America that focuses on arts criticism and reporting, and the faculty that teach here each year are a formidable group.
+So are the fellows.

+Join us.
 Everyone has a great time.
 Did we mention there is a beach?